Image Restoration by Iterative Denoising and Backward Projections: Mathematical Analysis of the Algorithm

 Condition \ref{cond1} implies that $\mathcal{D}(\z;0)=\z$, as can be expected from a denoiser.
 Thus, it prevents considering a trivial mapping, e.g. $\mathcal{D}(\z;\sigma)=\0$ for all $\z$, which trivially satisfies Condition \ref{cond3}.
 Regarding the second condition, even though it describes a contraction, it considers the operator $\Q_H \mathcal{D}(\cdot;\sigma)$.
 Therefore, for some cases of $\H$, it might be weaker than non-expansiveness of $\mathcal{D}(\cdot;\sigma)$.
 Our main recovery guarantee is given in the following theorem.

 \begin{theorem} Let $\y=\H\x+\e$, apply IDBP with some $\sigma>0$ for the denoising operation, and assume that Condition \ref{cond1} holds.
-Assume also that Conditions \ref{cond3} holds for this choice of $\sigma$.
+Assume also that Condition \ref{cond3} holds for this choice of $\sigma$.
 Then, with the notation of IDBP we have

 where $\overline{\y} = \x + \H^\dagger \e$ and $C_\sigma \triangleq (\frac{1}{1-K_\sigma}+5)\sigma B$. \end{theorem}